 How to solder the HP-IL cables, on Etienne Victoria’s site (alternative to the screw connector)

-The current version of ILPer is available here to support the PIL-Box users:
+The latest version of ILPer is available on Christoph’s site:

 ILPer – Installation and Documentation (pdf file)

 My Visual Basic version is still here for documentation:

 ILPer – Version 1.35 - VB version (zip file)